jmd-dk/concept/concept/docs/command_line_options.rst

 With the exception of the :ref:`\\\\-\\\\-local <local>` option, these are mostly useful for development.

-When invoking the ``concept`` script, the default behavior is to check for changes in the source code since the last build, in which case the code is recompiled using the ``Makefile``.
+When invoking the ``concept`` script, the default behaviour is to check for changes in the source code since the last build, in which case the code is recompiled using the ``Makefile``.
 With the compiled code ready, the requested CO\ *N*\ CEPT run is performed.
 In addition, when working on a remote